New to Grow

 In our first session together, here's what you can expect

-In your first session with me you can expect a blend of professional clinical assessment and spiritual grounding.
+In your first session with me you can expect a blend of professional clinical assessment and open and honest communication.
 This initial meeting is primarily about information gathering and building a foundation of trust, rather than achieving immediate breakthroughs.
 What to Expect A Welcoming Environment: You will be met in a safe, non-judgmental space designed to make you feel at ease while discussing sensitive topics like addiction and mental health.
-Clinical Assessment: Expect detailed questions regarding your substance use history, mental health symptoms, medical background, and current life stressors.
-Faith Integration: You may be asked about your personal relationship with God, your spiritual history, and how you currently lean on your faith for strength.
-This may include a brief opening or closing prayer if you are comfortable.
+Clinical Assessment: Expect detailed questions regarding your current struggles, any substance use history, mental health symptoms, medical background, and current life stressors.
+Faith Integration: If faith is important to you and your healing process you will be asked about your personal relationship with God, your spiritual history, and how you currently lean on your faith for strength.
+Faith based Christian Counseling has been a large part of my counseling career.
 Goal Setting: Together, you will begin mapping out a personalized treatment plan.
 This includes setting "SMART" goals for both immediate concerns (like reducing substance use) and long-term spiritual and emotional health.
 Logistics and Boundaries: Your counselor will explain essential practicalities such as confidentiality, session frequency, and scheduling.
 How to Prepare Reflect on Your Goals: Think about what specific changes you hope to see in your life and faith.
 Gather Information: Be ready to discuss your history of substance use and any past mental health treatments.
 Prepare Questions: You are encouraged to ask about your counselor’s beliefs, their experience with dual diagnosis, and what their specific therapeutic process looks like.
 Come as You Are: There is no need to put on a "better self mask."
 Honesty about your current struggles is the most important step toward healing.

 The biggest strengths that I bring into our sessions

 My greatest strengths as a counselor are helping my clients feel comfortable, heard and respected.
-I also place great importance on practicing empathy, care and compassion within the therapeutic relationship to truly help clients address and resolve the struggles they are facing and to become free to be all God created then to be.
+I also place great importance on practicing empathy, care and compassion within the therapeutic relationship to truly help clients address and resolve the struggles they are facing and to become free to be all God created them to be.
+All the while, getting rid of "stinkin' thinkn'" and building a strong and healthy core belief system.

 The clients I'm best positioned to serve